bacherfl/keptn-hackfest2019/README.md

 # Deploying the carts service

 To deploy the service into your cluster, you can use the keptn CLI to trigger a new deployment.
-To do so, please execute the following command on your bastion host:
+To do so, please execute the following command on your machine:

 ```
 keptn send event new-artifact --project=sockshop --service=carts --image=docker.io/keptnexamples/carts --tag=0.8.1